Ohana: In popular culture

 The word was popularised by Disney's 2002 film Lilo & Stitch and serves as the central theme throughout its franchise: "ʻOhana means family.
 Family means nobody gets left behind—or forgotten."

 ʻOhana is used again in the 2025 live-action adaptation of Lilo & Stitch.
-In the film, the concept extends beyond biological family to include supporting characters David Kawena and his grandmother Tūtū, who eventually adopt Lilo themselves.
+In this film, the concept extends beyond biological family to include supporting characters David Kawena and his grandmother Tūtū, who eventually adopt Lilo themselves.
 Their adoption is referred to as "hānai" or "hānai-ohana", a form of adoptive relationship in Hawaiian tradition, as referenced by the character Mrs. Kekoa.